Torfkopp/masterarbeit/chapters/basics/ai/ea.typ

 Thanks to the innovation number, the algorithm knows which genes match up and represent the same structure during crossovers.
 Genes that do not match are either disjoint or excess, depending on if they occur within the innovation numbers of the other genome.
 If genes are not matching up, they are inherited from the fittest parent or randomly chosen if both parents have the same fitness.
-This way, NEAT can crossover genomes with different topologies without the need for any topological analysis.
+This way, NEAT can do a crossover of genomes with different topologies without the need for any topological analysis.

 #heading(outlined: false, bookmarked: false, level: 5, numbering: none)[Protecting Innovation through Speciation]
 Adding a new structure to a genome can be detrimental to its fitness, as the new structure tends to be unoptimised.